noble/noble/examples/pizza/README.md

 * toppings - read / write.
 A value representing which toppings to include (pepperoni, mushrooms, extra cheese, etc.)
 * bake - write / notify.
 The value written is the temperature at which to bake the pizza.
 When baking is finished, the central is notified with a bake result (half baked, crispy, burnt, etc.)

-To run the peripheral example:
+To run the central example:

     node central